Ryancoppens/RC-INSTALL_SCRIPT/README.md

 Clone the github repo, or download the .sh file and put it on your device. run it with administrator rights.
 To run the script open a terminal and go to the file, than run the following commands:

-- Command 1: chown u+x InstallScriptFinal.sh
+- Command 1: chown u+x ryanscriptopensource.sh
-- Command 2: sudo ./InstallScriptFinal.sh
+- Command 2: sudo ./ryanscriptopensource.sh

 ## Images